Sacred Heart Church, Caterham: Construction

 In 1879, after a request from Francis Parson, a local Catholic, the Bishop of Southwark, James Danell, sent Fr Francis Roe to Caterham to serve as priest there.
-Hs first Mass was on 24 August 1879 in a local depot, where army officers built a temporary chapel.
+His first Mass was on 24 August 1879 in a local depot, where army officers built a temporary chapel.
 Before this, a priest from Croydon travelled to Caterham to celebrate Mass for soldiers and local Catholics.

 On 24 June 1880, the foundation stone of the church was laid by Bishop Danell.
 Most of the construction was paid for by Fr Roe's father, Captain William Harriott Roe.
 The architect for the church was Ingress Bell, who also designed St Joseph Church in Guildford (demolished in the 1980s) in 1881.
 He adopted the Early English Gothic Revival style and a cruciform plan.

 On 11 August 1881 the church was opened.
 The first Mass was celebrated by the Archbishop of Westminster, Cardinal Manning.